zaki-123610/zaki-123610/README.md

 - 🐍 **Python / FastAPI** for AI backends · **Node  /  Express** for full-stack.
 - 📊 Obsessed with **evaluation** — if I can't measure it, I don't claim it works.
 - 🌐 Portfolio → **[zakariasb.com](https://www.zakariasb.com)**
+- 🔬 I measure what I build — hit rate, latency, cost — and I report the results that don't go my way.
 > _"I build to learn, and learn to build — turning curiosity into things that ship."_

 ---